 I’ve been thinking about what would be an excellent topic to write about as 2015 winds down, and we look toward 2016 and beyond.
 I decided to do an article focused on a concept/principle that appeals to me when it comes to stewardship – simplicity.

 This topic seemed appropriate since most of us think about getting better organized in the year ahead.
-But it’s also important because we live in a very complicated world and it seems like every decision we make, especially those related to our finances and retirement planning, are pretty complex (or we tend to over-complicate them).
+But it’s also important because we live in a very complicated world and it seems like every decision we make, especially those related to our finances and retirement planning, is pretty complex (or we tend to over-complicate them).

 If you read the “About” page on this blog, you will see that one of the things that I value, espouse, and have tried to practice in my retirement stewardship is simplicity: